Notech5/COMP1004/README.md

 # COMP1004

-Files related to the COMP1004 module
+These are the files which make up my SPA for the COMP1004 module at the University of Plymouth